jackclarke96/AoC-2023/notes.md

 `go run main.go part2.go 1` or `go run main.go part2.go 2`

 depending on which problem you would like to run the code for.

+## Concurrency

+* Remember the closure loop vars that cause inconsistent concurrent behaviour

+# Process

+## Days

+Dys 1-3.
+Just get it done.
+Don't care about efficiency, just learn the language a bit.
+Use concurrency

+Days 4-7: Start to think more abou data structure choice.
+Enhance readability and lookup times etc. Good example for readability day 7.
+Also think about efficiency using algorithms

+# Things learnt

+Algorithms!

+Sorting(day 7), taking minima and maxim (day 5), binary search (day 5),